 In comparison, Apple is currently valued at a ‘mere’ $534.66 billion.
 Trailing behind as the Earth’s most valuable companies are Microsoft (~$432bn), Facebook (~$327bn), Exxon (~$317bn), and Warren Buffett’s holding conglomerate Berkshire Hathaway (~$317bn).

-So what happened?
 Although economists attribute the shift to a variety of complex factors, most people place the blame squarely on the iPhone.
-Sales of the Apple’s flagship product have recently plateaued – the company sold 74.8 million smartphones during the first quarter of 2016, despite more favorable predictions being made by most analysts.
+Sales of the Apple’s flagship product have recently plateaued – the company sold 74.8 million smartphones during the first quarter of 2016, despite more favourable predictions being made by most analysts.